Michael Harris II Preview, Player Props: Braves vs. Giants

-On Saturday, Michael Harris II (.325 batting average in his past 10 games, with two doubles, a triple, four walks and three RBI) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:20 PM ET.
+On Sunday, Michael Harris II (.325 slugging percentage in past 10 games, with no homers) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Jakob Junis.
+First pitch is at 1:35 PM ET.

-He collected two extra-base hits in his previous game (4-for-5 with a double, a triple and an RBI) against the Giants.
+In his last game he had a hitless showing (0-for-4) against the Giants.

 Michael Harris II Game Info & Props vs. the Giants